LocationTaichung City, Taiwan

 ReferencesMichael Cannell, Louise Slavicek

-From the architect.
+Text description provided by the architects.
 Named after an American missionary of the late 19th century, the Luce Memorial Chapel was added to the campus of Tunghai University in Taichung, Taiwan.
 It was designed by Chen Chi-Kwan, an artist and architect, in collaboration with the infamous architect I.M.
 Pei.

 Initially beginning in April of 1954, the construction of the Luce Memorial Chapel took place from September 1962 until November 1963.
 Upon culmination of the construction period, the Chapel ended up costing the university around $125,000 total.